Kim Kardashian Puts Booty On Display In Thong And Bra On Instagram For Cheeky Promo Of New KKW Beauty Makeup

 A Metallic cobalt blue called Libra is a shade in our palette. @makeupbymario & I are both Libras & this shade of blue is special to us because I would fight against color & one time when I was on my phone & not paying attention he did a blue eye & I freaked out but then looked in the mirror I loved it!
 We fight over which look we should do all the time but this blue eye reminds me to trust him lol 4-5 KKW X MARIO KKWBEAUTY.COM

 For fans who want to try to replicate Kardashian’s lips, Kim and Mario shared that the official KKW Beauty collaboration collection will debut on April 5.
 Consisting of four items initially, the makeup line will be sold on KKWBeauty.com.
-The date was chosen to celebrate the 10-year anniversary of Kardashian’s and Dedivanovic’s first meeting, which took place during a cover shoot.
+The date was chosen to celebrate the 10-year anniversary of Kardashian and Dedivanovic’s first meeting, which took place during a cover shoot.

 Although Kim’s booty-baring photo was intended to promote her new beauty makeup line, Kardashian has become known for wearing minimal amounts of clothing in her Instagram photos.
-As the Inquisitr reported, the Keeping Up With The Kardashians star recently rocked a bra top and cycling shorts, showing off her 24-inch waist.
+As the Inquisitr reported, the Keeping Up with the Kardashians star recently rocked a bra top and cycling shorts, showing off her 24-inch waist.
 Kim has credited her 75-pound weight loss to a high-fat, low-carb ketogenic diet.